thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 in Thymeleaf templates, and possibly the most important Thymeleaf extension artifact.
 We will cover processors in more detail in next sections.

-This dialect only defines three artifacts:
+This dialect only defines three items:

   * The *prefix*, which is the prefix or namespace that should be applied *by default* to the elements and attributes matched by the dialect's